marvinvr/portfolio-v2/src/posts/2023-11-22-building-my-second-brain-with-obsidian.md

 My Obsidian setup mirrors the multi-faceted interests and demands of my academic career.
 It constitutes a series of main categories, some of which are elaborated into further subcategories.

 My primary Obsidian "Vault" is called "Documentation".
 Here, you will find a mix of notes on `Code`, `Deep Learning`, `Natural Language Processing`, `Hardware`, and `Maths`.
 Each of these broad categories is broken down into more specialized subtopics.
-For instance, under 'Deep Learning', you can delve into notes covering everything from 'Activation Functions' to `Models`, which are the building blocks of this complex field.
+For instance, under `Deep Learning`, you can delve into notes covering everything from `Activation Functions` to `Models`, which are the building blocks of this complex field.

-'Hardware' is where my tinkering takes a physical form, with sections dedicated to `OPNSense`, `Raspberry Pi`, `Ubuntu Server`, and `Unraid`.
+`Hardware` is where my tinkering takes a physical form, with sections dedicated to `OPNSense`, `Raspberry Pi`, `Ubuntu Server`, and `Unraid`.
 These notes serve as technical guides and references based on my personal setup experiences.

 *Note:* Parts of my library, specifically the math parts, are written in German, this is due to my education taking place in Switzerland.